It’s exciting times. Today, we’ll be comparing two of the latest robotic vacuums – the Neato D7 vs. the

 However, in the low setting, it will struggle because of the inadequate suction.

-Another area of improvement will be edge and corner cleaning thanks to the wider extractors (30% wider than the I7 and 980) and the enhancements with the side brush design.
+Another improvement area will be edge and corner cleaning thanks to the wider extractors (30% wider than the I7 and 980) and the side brush design enhancements.

 Check the clip below to see what I mean.